orsonteodoro/oiledmachine-overlay/SUPPORT_MATRIX.md

 * In this overlay, rolling packages get paired with rolling compilers.
 LTS packages get paired with LTS compilers.
-This is why the gcc_slot_ and llvm_slot_ USE flags and corresponding verify steps are provided to avoid linker issue and backtracking to miscategorized LTS/rolling packages.
+This is why the gcc_slot_ and llvm_slot_ USE flags and corresponding verify steps are provided to avoid linker issues and backtracking to miscategorized LTS/rolling packages.
 * A package without explicit C or C++ standard will fallback to the compiler default mentioned in the C++ standard or C standard columns above.
 * LTS compilers have the libstdc++ GLIBCXX_ versioned symbols, GPU stack